 Additional Content provided in the curriculum standards:

 Additional information about how the PTDI standards align and exceed the new Entry Level Driver Training Regulation can be found in PTDI's new guidebook.
-The Guidebook is available for purchase from our the Training Materials.
+Learn more about PTDI's E-Z Guide to the Entry Level Driver Regulation.

 Note that the curriculum standards are intended to teach “entry level drivers” the basic skills needed to safely operate a commercial motor vehicle.
 They do not address every skill, knowledge, task, duty or ability suggested by drivers as necessary for entry-level drivers to possess and use.
 For more information about PTDI's "solo driver" skills, please review the Driver Finishing Standards.